Jilocasin/TerraDuino/README.md

 * Real time clock for accurate time tracking without requiring any network or GPS
 * Relay modules to switch on/off up to eight mains-powered sockets
 * I/O panels for DHT22 temperature and humidity sensors
-* Single rotary encoder with a user-friendly UI for configuration
+* Single rotary encoder complementing a user-friendly UI for easy but extensive configuration

 # Status
 Most features are still missing and will be added over time.
 Bare with me, guys.